Here are a few facts about Ebola that provide a reasonable approach to the disease and its risk to pets and their owners.

 What about dogs and Ebola?

-Dogs in Africa developed antibodies when exposed to Ebola virus in the field, but did not become sick.
-To clarify this, remember that the presence of antibodies does not mean an infection has occurred.
-It just means that the host was exposed to the virus and responded by developing antibodies to the viral antigen.
-For a dog or person to be infected, the virus must invade the body cells and replicate.
-This did not happen in African dogs exposed to the virus.
+Dogs in Africa developed antibodies when exposed to Ebola virus in the field but did not become sick.
+Remember that the presence of antibodies does not mean an infection has occurred; it just means that the host was exposed to the virus and responded by developing antibodies to the viral antigen.
+For a dog or person to be infected, the virus must invade the body cells and replicate (reproduce).
+This process did not occur in African dogs exposed to the virus.

-"Ebola virus has never been directly isolated from a dog and there is no evidence that dogs carry or shed to virus to other animals or humans."
+"Ebola virus has never been directly isolated from a dog, and there is no evidence that dogs carry or shed the virus to other animals or humans."

-Having said that, being infected with the virus is not the only way dogs can transmit the disease.
-They can potentially carry the virus on their coats and serve as a source of the virus much like a contaminated surface in a hospital could.
-While there is no confirmation that the virus can be transmitted on the fur or saliva of dogs, this possibility warrants attention.
-To be safe, it is best to keep all pets away from people who have been exposed to the Ebola virus.
+That said, dogs can potentially carry the virus on their coats and serve as a source of the virus much like a contaminated surface in a hospital could.
+While there is no confirmation that the virus can be transmitted on the fur or saliva of dogs, it is best to keep all pets away from people who have been exposed to the Ebola virus.

 What about cats and other pets?